Taronga Zoo to Balmoral Beach Walk

 Scenic views from Georges Heights

-It’s a section with boardwalks and stairs right above the ground to protect the local vegetation against the spread of water mould in the soil.
+The final stretch before reaching Balmoral Beach passes through a protected area where native trees thrive.
+This section features boardwalks and stairs elevated above the ground to safeguard the local vegetation from the spread of water mould in the soil.

 Protected area in Headland Park